Linear Arboreal Categories: Arboreal categories

 One of the purposes of using the arboreal setting is to analyse resources associated with the process structure of $\CC$.
-To formalise this resource structure, an arboreal category $\CC$ may be graded by a resource parameter $k > 0$. \begin{definition} Let $\CC$ be an arboreal category with full subcategory of paths $\Cp$.
-The arboreal category $\CC$ is \emph{resource-indexed} by a parameter $k$ if for all $k > 0$, there is full subcategory $\Cp^k$ of $\Cp$ closed under embeddings\footnote{i.e.\ if $Q \in \Cp^k$ and $P \embeds Q \in \Cp$, then $P \in \Cp^k$.} with inclusions

-This induces a corresponding tower of full subcategories $\CC_k$ of $\CC$ with the objects of $\CC_k$ being those whose cocone of path embeddings with domain in $\Cp^k$ is a colimit cocone in $\CC$. \end{definition} To be explicit that this resource-indexing induces a family of categories, we will use the notation $\{\CC_k\}$ to denote an arboreal category which is resource-indexed by a parameter $k > 0$.
-Note that the $k$-height resource indexing of $\{\FsigEk\}$ and $\{\FsigMk\}$, and the $k$-pebble indexing of $\{\FsigPk\}$ in Example \ref{ex:rel-structures} are all instances of resource-indexed arboreal categories.
+To formalise this resource structure, an arboreal category $\CC$ may be graded by a resource parameter $k > 0$. \begin{definition}[resource indexing] Let $\CC$ be an arboreal category with full subcategory of paths $\Cp$.
+The arboreal category $\CC$ is \emph{resource-indexed} by a parameter $k$ if for all $k > 0$, there is full subcategory $\Cp^k$ of $\Cp$ closed under embeddings, i.e.\ if $Q \in \Cp^k$ and $P \embeds Q \in \Cp$, then $P \in \Cp^k$, with inclusions This induces a corresponding tower of full subcategories $\CC_k$ of $\CC$ with the objects of $\CC_k$ being those whose cocone of path embeddings with domain in $\Cp^k$ is a colimit cocone in $\CC$. \end{definition} To be explicit that this resource-indexing induces a family of categories, we will use the notation $\{\CC_k\}$ to denote an arboreal category which is resource-indexed by a parameter $k > 0$.
+Note that the $k$-height resource indexing of $\{\FsigEk\}$ and $\{\FsigMk\}$, and the $k$-pebble indexing of $\{\FsigPk\}$ in Example \ref{ex:rel-structures}, are all instances of resource-indexed arboreal categories.

 By Proposition 7.6 of \cite{abramsky2021Arboreal}, if $\{\CC_k\}$ is a resource-indexed arboreal category, then each subcategory $\CC_k$ is itself an arboreal category.
 Consequently, we can resource-index arboreal covers of extensional categories.
 Given a resource-indexed arboreal category $\{\CC_k\}$, a \emph{resource-indexed arboreal cover} of $\CE$ by $\{\CC_k\}$ is an indexed family of comonadic adjunctions